kundanroe/todo/README.md

-//creating a todo and having afake api
+//creating a todo and having a fakestore api